Tktim1/Tktim1/README.md

 =============================================================================================================================
 I’m interested in programming especially Android development
 ------------------------------------------------------------
-- 🌱 I’m currently learning Kotlin
+I’m currently learning Kotlin and The Fundamentals of Android development

 <!---
 Tktim1/Tktim1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.